 The best places to stay in Granada include:

-- The Centre (El Centro): Overall, the best choice for where to stay in Granada thanks to its central location and proximity to the city’s top tourist attractions.
+- El Centro (Centre): Overall, the best choice for where to stay in Granada for first-time visitors thanks to its central location and proximity to the city’s top tourist attractions.

 - Albaicín (Albayzin): The oldest part of the city and the best place to stay in Granada for travellers looking for superb sightseeing and outdoor activities such as hiking.